 Walks:Long Distance Walks

-This accommodation is available to individuals, has a pub within walking distance and is on the or near to the Settle to Carlisle railway, the Land's End to John O' Groats Cycle Route, the Cumbria Way and the City, Backpacker and Boutique Hostels map.
+This accommodation is available to individuals and has a pub within walking distance.
+It is on the Land's End to John O' Groats Cycle Route, the Settle to Carlisle railway, the Cumbria Way, the Hadrians Wall National Trail and the City, Backpacker and Boutique Hostels map.